Everything in the new transit bill on Pritzker's desk - Streetsblog Chicago

 - ADA Paratransit service, which is federally mandated and more expensive to operate, will have a lower 5 percent farebox recovery ratio.

-- Free rides will be given on fixed-route buses and trains for seniors (65+) and those with disabilities.
+- Free rides will be given on fixed-route buses and trains for seniors (65+) and those with disabilities, each of whom must be below certain income thresholds.
+(While the RTA currently has a program for this, the legislation added new text, seemingly to codify it.)

 - Reduced-fare programs will be created for survivors of domestic violence, veterans, recently incarcerated, and those experiencing homelessness.